 Active Teaching and Learning Handbook

 The lecture style of instruction and rote memorization of materials common in Tanzanian classrooms are not the most effective techniques for student learning and are no longer in line with the national curriculum pedagogy.
 The Tenda Teachers program promotes active teaching and learning techniques where students discuss what they are learning, ask questions, apply their knowledge, and actively participate in class.
-To support this approach, Tenda Teachers developed the Active Teaching and Learning Handbook and offers intensive teacher training workshops locally for teachers to learn and practice these skills, share techniques, and receive feedback from trainers and their peers.
-Project Zawadi is working to widen the availability of these materials and trainings beyond the Nyamuswa area through teh Tenda Teachers Professional Development Program.
+To support this approach, Tenda Teachers developed the The Active Teaching and Learning Handbook and offers intensive teacher workshops locally for teachers to learn and practice these skills, share techniques, and receive feedback from trainers and their peers.
+Project Zawadi is working to widen the availability of these materials and workshops beyond the Nyamuswa area through teh Tenda Teachers Professional Development Program.

 The Alliance for Teacher Professional Development in Tanzania